BeepSterr/github-update/README.md

     // Required for gitlab repos
     // (Find it on the repos settings page.) projectID   : "",

+    // Will run 'npm install' or 'yarn install' if filled in, if left empty none will be ran.
+    // one of the following: 'npm', 'yarn' or '' packages    : "",

+    // Runs the npm script in package.json with this name.
+    // leave at "" to not run any npm script. runScript   : "",

     // Spams console.log() with whatever we're doing. debug       : false